Privacy notice

 How to exercise your personal data rights

-When you exercise any of these rights, we refer to your action as a data subject access request (DSAR).
-You can make a DSAR through any avenue where we interact with you and collect your personal data.
-You will usually receive a response within one calendar month.
+When you exercise any of these rights, we refer to your action as an Information Rights Request.
+You can make a request at any time through any avenue where we interact with you and collect your personal data.
+We aim to respond to all valid requests within one month of receipt.
+If you’re not satisfied with our response, you can complain directly to the Information Commissioner’s Office (ICO), who oversees data protection law in the UK

 The Information Commissioner’s Office